-Availability of Firm Transmission.
-Buyer must accept Seller's Designated Interface unless daily, next-day firm transmission ("Firm Transmission") within the Receiving Transmission Provider's system is not available to Buyer.
-In order to determine availability of Firm Transmission, the following definitions and procedures shall be recognized:
+Availability of Transmission.
+Buyer must accept Seller's Designated Interface unless transmission (firm or non-firm) ("Transmission") within the Receiving Transmission Provider's system is not available to Buyer.
+In order to determine availability of Transmission, the following definitions and procedures shall be recognized:

-A "Timely Request for Transmission" shall mean a request for Firm Transmission made by Buyer in accordance with the controlling tariff procedures, which properly completed request shall be submitted to the Receiving Transmission Provider no later than 15 minutes after the time of delivery of Seller's Notification, provided, however, if the Receiving Transmission Provider is not accepting requests for Firm Transmission at the time of Seller's Notification, then such request by Buyer shall be made within 15 minutes of the time at which the Receiving Transmission Provider first opens thereafter for purposes of accepting requests for Firm Transmission.
+A "Timely Request for Transmission" shall mean a request for Transmission made by Buyer in accordance with the controlling tariff procedures, which properly completed request shall be submitted to the Receiving Transmission Provider no later than 15 minutes after the time of delivery of Seller's Notification, provided, however, if the Receiving Transmission Provider is not accepting requests for Transmission at the time of Seller's Notification, then such request by Buyer shall be made within 15 minutes of the time at which the Receiving Transmission Provider first opens thereafter for purposes of accepting requests for Transmission.

-If a Timely Request for Firm Transmission is made by Buyer and is accepted by the Receiving Transmission Provider and Buyer purchases such Firm Transmission, then the rights and obligations of Buyer and Seller are those set forth in Section 3A.
+If a Timely Request for Transmission is made by Buyer and is accepted by the Receiving Transmission Provider and Buyer purchases such Transmission, then the rights and obligations of Buyer and Seller are those set forth in Section 3A.

-If a Timely Request for Firm Transmission is made by Buyer but is rejected by the Receiving Transmission Provider on the basis that no Firm Transmission is available, then the rights and obligations of the Buyer and Seller are those set forth in Section 3B.
+If a Timely Request for Transmission is made by Buyer but is rejected by the Receiving Transmission Provider on the basis that no Transmission is available, then the rights and obligations of the Buyer and Seller are those set forth in Section 3B.

-If a Timely Request for Firm Transmission is not made by Buyer or if Buyer fails to timely deliver Buyer's Rejection Notice (defined in Section 3B) to Seller, then the rights and obligations of the Buyer and Seller are those set forth in Section 3C.
+If a Timely Request for Transmission is not made by Buyer or if Buyer fails to timely deliver Buyer's Rejection Notice (defined in Section 3B) to Seller, then the rights and obligations of the Buyer and Seller are those set forth in Section 3C.

-Rights of Buyer and Seller Depending upon Availability of/Timely Request for Firm Transmission.
+Rights of Buyer and Seller Depending upon Availability of/Timely Request for Transmission.

-Timely Request for Firm Transmission made by Buyer, Accepted by the Receiving Transmission Provider and Purchased by Buyer.
-If a Timely Request for Firm Transmission is made by Buyer and is accepted by the Receiving Transmission Provider and Buyer purchases such Firm Transmission, then Seller shall deliver and Buyer shall receive the Energy at the Designated Interface.
+Timely Request for Transmission made by Buyer, Accepted by the Receiving Transmission Provider and Purchased by Buyer.
+If a Timely Request for Transmission is made by Buyer and is accepted by the Receiving Transmission Provider and Buyer purchases such Transmission, then Seller shall deliver and Buyer shall receive the Energy at the Designated Interface.

-If for any reason, including an event of Force Majeure (but excluding    curtailment of Firm Transmission within the Receiving Transmission Provider's transmission system, treated in Section 3A(ii) below), Seller is unable to deliver, or Buyer is unable to receive, the Energy at the Designated Interface (or any subsequently selected Alternate Designated Interfaces), then Seller shall be obligated to designate an alternate interface (the "Alternate Designated Interface") either (a) to an interface on the Receiving Transmission Provider's transmission system border or (b) to an interface from a source of generation within the Receiving Transmission Provider's control area, from which either firm or non-firm transmission ("Transmission") within the Receiving Transmission Provider's transmission system is available to Buyer, such that Seller's obligation to deliver the Energy to Buyer can be satisfied and Buyer can receive the Energy.
+If for any reason, other than Buyer’s failure to purchase a priority of Transmission equal to or greater than the priority to be used by Seller for such Transaction, and the priority purchased by Buyer is subject to a halt or curtailment, Seller is unable to deliver, or Buyer is unable to receive, the Energy at the Designated Interface (or any subsequently selected Alternate Designated Interfaces), then Seller shall be obligated to designate an alternate interface (the "Alternate Designated Interface") to an interface on the Receiving Transmission Provider's transmission system such that Seller's obligation to deliver the Energy to Buyer can be satisfied and Buyer can receive the Energy.
+NOTE:    While we discussed the following concept, I’m not sure whether a majority of people agreed to it:    Notwithstanding the preceding sentence, in the event that (i) Seller secured Firm Transmission at the Designated Interface, (ii) the Buyer requests Seller to designate an Alternate Designated Interface after 11:45 A.M.
+C.S.T., and (iii) Seller cannot secure such Firm Transmission at an Alternate Designated Interface but can secure non-firm transmission, then in the event of a halt or curtailment of transmission to the Alternate Designated Interface, both Buyer and Seller shall be deemed to have satisfied their obligations and neither party shall be liable for damages pursuant to Article 4 of the Master Agreement.

-If Firm Transmission within the Receiving Transmission Provider's transmission system from the Designated Interface or alternatively, Transmission from an Alternate Designated Interface ceases to be available to Buyer for any reason, including an event of Force Majeure, then at Seller’s option, Seller shall either assume the risk of curtailment of non-firm transmission purchased by Buyer to facilitate Seller’s utilization of such Interface, or select an Alternate Designated Interface and again effect the scheduling and other procedures consistent with the terms hereof.